Where does the Elizabeth line go?

 The newest station on the line, Bond Street, opened on October 24th 2022.
 This was several months later than the rest of the Elizabeth Line.

 Where is it?
-There’s two new entrances on Davies Street and Hanover Square, as well as the main Underground entrance.
-If you’re coming from Regent Street or Oxford Circus, then you’ll probably find it faster to access the line through the Hanover Square entrance.
+There are two new entrances on Davies Street and Hanover Square, as well as the main Underground entrance.
+If you’re coming from Regent Street or Oxford Circus, it’s faster to access the line through the Hanover Square entrance.
 Here’s a map showing each entrance:

 Where can you change to/from?
-Interchange is possible with the Central and Jubilee lines through dedicated underground passages.
+Interchange is possible with the Central and Jubilee lines through connecting underground passages.

 Tottenham Court Road